alecamo97/Weed-detection-in-rice-crops-using-unmanned-aerial-vehicles/README.md

 Various data reduction techniques, including features normalization, Principal Component Analysis (PCA), and sequential feature selection, are explored to reduce the dataset size.
 Finally, three machine learning algorithms: K-Nearest Neighbors, Support Vector Machine, and Random Forest were developed and evaluated using performance metrics such as F1-Score and Accuracy.

 This repository provides access to the MATLAB codes and documentation detailing the project methodology and findings.
+Additionally, detailed descriptions of the functionality of each file are provided below.